Magnificent, beautiful, elegant stone ruins

 I first learned about the ruins of the Jumièges Abbey (Abbaye de Jumièges) while researching for our road trip through Normandy.
 I came across some intriguing pictures of these ruins that happened to be located between Monet’s Garden and Mont Saint-Michel, and I knew we had to make a stop!
 And I’m so glad we did, because these ruins of the former abbey are magnificent!

 These stone ruins, set among a large secluded park and rising to nearly 50 meters (164 feet), have a very special atmosphere and feel to them.
 We were mesmerized as we stood in awe of the soaring vaulted walls open to the skies and absorbed the history behind them.
 Standing before these still-graceful stone structures, it was easy to see why these ruins are considered among the most beautiful and outstanding in France!

 Being able to explore the ruins without the typical tourist crowds made them feel even more special.
 These photos are among my favorites of all time.
 I highly recommend it as a side trip from Paris or Rouen, or as part of a trip to Normandy!

 Disclosure: This post contains affiliate links, meaning if you click through and make a purchase, I may earn a small commission, at no additional cost to you.
 Thank you for your support! 💛

 About the Jumièges Abbey

 Jumièges Abbey was founded in the 7th century and was one of the most important Benedictine monasteries in Normandy and France.
+The magnificence of these ruins are a testament to the prominence and power of monasteries in France during that time.
 It was destroyed in the 19th century after the French Revolution and became a stone quarry for a time before it became State property and later opened to the public.

 The ruins are comprised of: